Psalms 5; 147:1-11, Jonah 3:1-4:11, Hebrews 12:1-14, Luke 18:9-14

-Other people, rather than giving something up, add an activity they find meaningful.
+Other people, rather than (or in addition to) giving something up, add an activity they find meaningful.
 Some set aside extra time for prayer or other devotional pursuits.
 Fans of efficiency might piggyback personal improvements they’ve been wanting to make, such as diet or exercise, onto the season.

 It’s not so much what we give up, but how we do it.
-Lent is not goal-oriented; we aren’t meant to be better people at the end of it.
+Lent is not goal-oriented; we aren’t meant to be “new and improved” at the end of it.
 Lent is an opportunity for sacrificial excavation – for clearing space in our lives meant to be re-occupied not by a sense of accomplishment but by the presence of Christ.

 What are you giving up for Lent?

 It may taste like chocolate or spend like a dollar, but it’s whatever takes up room where Christ could be.
 Ego.
 Pride.
 Self-righteousness.
 Anger.
 Fear.
 Greed.
 Christ emptied himself unto death for us.
 Let us sweep the ashes of death from our hearts to make room for the life he brings.

 Comfort: Though it seems far, the day of the Lord is near.

 Challenge: This Lenten season, make a meaningful sacrifice.

 Prayer: Loving God, all that I have and all that I am is yours.
 Amen.

 Join the discussion!
 If you enjoyed this post, feel free to join an extended discussion as part of the C+C Facebook group.
 You’ll have the opportunity to share your thoughts with some lovely people.
 Or feel free to comment here on WordPress, or even re-blog – the more the merrier!